-Less of a sea, he thought drunkenly from the bottom of his unstuck mind, and more of a consomme.
-He imagined himself chewing stolidly on the gristle and giblets of alien minds, lumps of rancid dream sustenance floating in a thin gruel of half-memories.
+Less of a sea, he thought drunkenly from the bottom of his unstuck mind, and more of a consommé.
+He imagined himself chewing stolidly on the gristle and giblets of alien minds, lumps of rancid dream sustenance floating in a thin gruel of halfmemories.
 Isaac retched mentally.
-I'll throw up in here I'll turn my head inside out, he thought.
+If I throw up in here I'll turn my head inside out, he thought.